mapfel/knowledge/project-management/scrum/scrum-with-ado.md

 ---

+## Hierarchy of Items

+- Tasks
+  - define tasks that take a day or less to complete; this helps mitigate the risks that come from poor estimates
+  - don't divide tasks into subtasks
+    if you do divide a task into subtasks, specify Remaining Work only for the subtasks, as the system rolls up summary values to the parent task

+---

 ## Hierarchy of teams

 - provide each feature team with their distinct backlog to plan, prioritize, and track their work